 • Abangan; these are traditional Muslims in the sense that they still apply traditional Javanese dogmatic; blending Islam with Hinduism, Buddhism and animist traditions.
 Members of this group generally have rural backgrounds.

 • Santri; these can be labeled as orthodox Muslims.
 They are mainly from urban backgrounds and are more oriented towards the mosque and the Quran.

 Geertz actually also recognized a third class, the priyayi (the traditional bureaucracy), but as it constitutes a social class rather than a religious one, it is not included above.

-However, these waves of Islamization have also been cause of tensions and disunity within the Indonesian Islamic community as not everyone agreed with the arrival of an orthodox stream of Islam.
+However, these waves of Islamization have also been the cause of tensions and disunity within the Indonesian Islamic community as not everyone agreed with the arrival of an orthodox stream of Islam.
 For instance, the distinction between modernist (santri) and traditional (abangan) communities on Java are actually the result of the traditionalists' reaction against the reform movement in the 19th century.
 This division is still visible in the two most influential Islamic organizations in the country today.
 The Muhammadiyah, a social organization founded in 1912 on Java, represents the modernist Muslim stream that disapproves of the mystical (traditional) Javanese Islam.
-Currently this organization has around 20 million members.
+Currently this organization has around 50 million members.
 As reaction to the establishment of the Muhammadiyah, traditional Javanese leaders founded the Nahdlatul Ulama (NU) in 1926.
 Members of the NU are influenced by mystical streams or pre-Islamic elements.
 Its leadership is also characterized by being more tolerant towards other religions.
-Its number of members is currently around 35 million.
+It has around 90 million members.